suyashmahar/suyash-thesis/Chapters/background.typ

 #import "../macros.typ": *

-To understand the different memory technologies available today to overcome the memory wall, this chapter first provides an overview of byte-addressable devices and then provides the details of the non-volatile memories like Intel's DC-PMM and finally the CXL interconnect and device types enabled using it.
+To understand the different memory technologies available today to overcome the memory wall, this chapter first provides an overview of byte-addressable devices and then provides the details of non-volatile memories like Intel's DC-PMM and finally the CXL interconnect and device types enabled using it.

+== Byte-addressable Storage Devices

+Recent advances in memory technology and device architecture have enabled a variety of storage devices that support byte-addressable persistence.
+These devices communicate with the host using interfaces like CXL.mem~@cxl2, DDR-T~@aepperf, or DDR-4~@nv-dimm and rely on flash, 3D-XPoint, or DRAM as their backing media, as shown in @fig:persistent-mem-devices.

 #figure(
   caption: [Byte-addressable devices.],
+  placement: bottom,
   table(
     columns: (auto, auto, auto),
     // inset: 10pt,